Jon Hunt: Wilderness Reserve

 In 2013 Hunt launched the Wilderness Reserve, an area of restored natural lakes, parkland and woods surrounding Heveningham Hall situated in Suffolk's Yox Valley on the Heritage Coast.
-The reserve is part of a recently implemented design by the noted landscape architect 'Lancelot 'Capability' Brown (1716-1783).
+The reserve is part of a recently implemented design by the noted landscape architect 'Lancelot 'Capability' Brown (1716–1783).
 In developing the Reserve, Hunt purchased 5000 acres of land, restored buildings and oversaw the reintroduction of wildlife and various species of flora and fauna.
 Hunt's private residence is adjacent to the Reserve; within the Reserve Hunt has made various buildings available for private hire, including Sibton Hall.
 He told the Financial Times: "Farming alone won't pay for a modern estate to survive.
-Real estate will."
+Real estate will.".
+In 2014, Hunt also purchased Cockfield Hall in Yoxford in Suffolk, England, a Grade I listed private house standing in 76 acres (31 ha) of historic parkland, partly dating from the 16th century.

 Personal life

-Hunt is married to Lois, a former nurse, and they have four children together.
+Hunt is married to Lois, a former nurse, and they have four children together including Harry Hunt.
 In press reports he is described as having the "bearing and manner of a former military man" and being "like an ex-SAS officer", as well as "famously tight-lipped".
 He is a known collector of classic Ferraris.